 Medicare has different parts, some of which are administered by private insurance companies.
 Most parts cover lung cancer care.

-Medicare Part B is sometimes called medical insurance.
+Medicare Part B is also called medical insurance.
 Many of the lung cancer treatments provided outside of the hospital are covered by Part B.

-Medicare Part C is also known as Medicare Advantage.
-Private insurance companies administer these bundled plans and combine the benefits of Medicare parts A and B into one policy.
+Medicare Part C, also known as Medicare Advantage, is a bundled plan administered by private insurance companies that combines the benefits of Medicare Parts A and B into one policy.
 Many plans also cover prescription drug benefits.

 Medicare Part D is also called a prescription drug plan (PDP).
 Also administered by private insurance companies, the plans cover many of the outpatient medications that treat lung cancer.